marmelab/sg/README.md

 ```

 ###call
-Call a function (normal, async or returning a promise) or a generator yielding effect and either return the value or throw an error
+Calls a function (normal, async or returning a promise) or a generator yielding effect and either returns the value or throws an error.
 ```js
 const add = (a, b) => a + b;
 const addPromise = (a, b) => new Promise((resolve, reject) => {